Guidelines for submitting articles

 Suggested length for feature articles is 2,000 words or less.
 A good article is often shorter; don’t pump up an interesting concise piece into a long boring one.
 News items for Info & Updates, Eco-News and Regatta News should be 400 words or less.

-Sharp, large photos are a plus.
+Sharp, large high-resolution photos are a plus (see photo guidelines below).

 Submissions may be edited for accuracy, length, clarity, fairness and grammatical style.
 If you require pre-publication approval of editorial changes, please specify this when making your submission.